 The following table shows client exposures according to the residual maturity of the last tranche of the respective contract.
-As a consequence of the business model, the bulk of the credit exposures have maturities of less than five years.
+Due to the stronger focus on SMEs and the further withdrawal from very small lending activities, the volume of loans with an outstanding maturity of over five years showed above-average growth in 2015.